Green Design / LEED

 - Option 3 - Product Manufacturer Supply Chain Optimization (1 Point)

 Use products for at least 25%, by cost, of the total value of permanently installed products in the project.

-Viracon has a published a complete Health Product Declaration with full disclosure of known hazards in compliance with the Health Product Declaration open Standard.
-Viracon’s products can contribute to this credit.
+Viracon does not have a published Health Product Declaration with full disclosure of known hazards in compliance with the Health Product Declaration open Standard.
+Viracon’s products cannot contribute to this credit.

 Indoor Environmental Quality (EQ)